-Budgeted cost: £ 3k
+Budgeted cost: £3,000

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase Essential Letters and Sounds programme Observations show that this validated programme provides staff with confidence and resources to ensure that high quality teaching and learning is taking place.
-1,3,4,6 Purchase Spelling Shed programme SATS results show that children are secure and confident in their spelling ability.
-They are able to decode and spell high level words with fluency ready for their continued journey.
-1,3,4 Whole school strategy supporting Zones of Regulation: Training given to staff by mental health lead Assembly delivered to all children.
+Activity Evidence that supports this approach Challenge number(s) addressed Deliver staff training on White Rose maths scheme focusing on developing fluency and mastery which will support children in meeting their potential.
+EEF evidence shows that consistent delivery using structured resources will have most impact.
+1, 6 Whole school strategy supporting Zones of Regulation: Training given to staff by mental health lead Assembly delivered to all children.
 The Zones of Regulation is a metacognitive framework for regulation and treatment approach that is based on immense evidence in the fields of autism, attention deficit disorders (ADD/HD), and social-emotional theories.
 It has been recommended by several Educational Psychologists who have worked with our children.
 1,5 Teaching and Learning focus on evidence-based strategies to support Quality First Teaching.
 High quality teaching raises attainment for all, DfE Supporting the Attainment of Disadvantaged Pupils.
 1,2,3,4,6